Raj-Manghani/kubernetes-ansible-vmware/README.md

 + vSphere vCenter VM template dependencies vary between Linux distros.
 Please refer to the `README` file located in specific Linux distro playbook folder for more information on how to configure a "Linux distro specific" vSphere VM template.

 ## VM Template Dependencies and Configuration

+Specific configurations and dependencies are required on the VMware VM template.
+Since Linux distros vary, VM configuration instructions are located in the `README` files of the specific distro folders.
+Generally, the vm template configurations:
+    + Configure ssh server for `root` and/or `user` access
+    + Allow password authentication ssh access.
+Since this playbook inserts public keys after the VM is created, username and password authentication is required.
+This may be disabled after ssh keys are inserted.
+    + Define a password to access VMs.
+This is accomplished by making changes to /etc/cloud/cloud.cfg (cloud-init).
+Cloud-init may need to be installed depending on Linux distro chosen.
+    +

 ## Playbooks